graphql-boilerplates/vue-fullstack-graphql/basic/README.md

 cd my-app/server

 # 4. Start the server
-yarn dev # runs server on http://localhost:4000, and opens GraphQL PLayground
+yarn start # runs server on http://localhost:4000, and opens GraphQL PLayground

 # 5. Open a new tab in the terminal and navigate back into my-app;
 # then run the app